 Brown Sugar Iced Shaken Espresso

-The brown sugar shaken espresso is the perfect drink.
 It has a lightly sweet and creamy flavor, a foamy texture, and a rich espresso finish.
-If you love cappuccinos, I think the iced shaken espresso is the most similar iced version, ratio and flavor-wise, which could be why I’m so obsessed.
+If you love cappuccinos, the iced shaken espresso is the most similar iced version, ratio and flavor-wise — and I think you’ll love it, too!

 Very easy to make!
 Love it! –Andrea